DES-Lab/Learning-Environment-Models-with-Continuous-Stochastic-Dynamics/README.md

 To set a constant random seed for reproducibility, simply define an --seed argument or set the seed in the 'main.py' file.

 To visualize the plots found in the paper, run `visualization_util.py`.
 Visualization_util can also be used to visualize new runs.

+### Output structure
+Outputs of iterative refinements will be printed to console as the algorithm progresses, and after every refinement iteration multiple values will be saved to a pickle, so that experiments can be reproduced afterwards.
+For more details, check the bottom of `iteratively_refine_model` function in `iterative_refinement.py`.

 ## Differential Testing
 All code required to differentially test 2 agents with CASTLE is found in `diff_testing.py`.